-The location of fulfillment centers is also often dictated by where an online retailer has its most customers.
+The location of fulfillment centers is also often dictated by where ecommerce businesses have their most customers.
 Asos, for example, is a popular fashion retailer from the United Kingdom.
 So, logically, it has a major distribution hub there.
 But when Asos wanted to expand further across Europe, it opened a distribution center in Germany.
-By 2015, this site held 2 million units of stock and dispatched 38 percent of total EU orders.
+By 2015, this site held 2 million units of stock and inventory and dispatched 38 percent of total EU orders.

 Working in fulfillment centers

-Most modern fulfillment centers are not only filled with people, but also with robots.
+Most modern ecommerce fulfillment facilities are not only filled with people, but also with robots.
 These aren’t the human-like robots you know from the movies, but they are robots nonetheless.
 They move boxes very fast and very efficient.
-As a result, there are fewer humans working in fulfillment centers than before.
+As a result, there are fewer humans working at fulfillment companies than before.

 Some say this is a bad thing, as they predict robots will take over many more jobs done by humans.
 But the other party states it’s a good thing the robots are here.
 They can do the boring, repetitive, and sometimes even dangerous jobs, while people are engaged in control or focus on tasks where it’s important a human eye is watching.

 Dutch logistics company Active Ants uses many robots to pick and pack orders:

 There are 24 hours in a day, so there are many timeslots one could spend inside a fulfillment center.
 Some people only work during the day, some only work at night, and others take turns.
 The previously mentioned preferred location of fulfillment companies often also have something to do with how a country regulates working at night.